 Garden finance allows you to keep up with the rising costs of buying and maintaining a garden.
 You can choose from a wide range of financial products that will enable you to enjoy your garden for as long as you wish.
 For example, you can opt for a standard loan, allowing you to borrow a set sum of money over a specified period.
 Or you could opt for a Garden loan which means that your existing property is used as the source of capital for the loan.
 With this arrangement, you will receive the monthly repayments you would usually receive for your garden, but you will only have to pay this back once your garden has grown to a specific size.

-If you prefer to have a bit more flexibility, then a Garden equity loan could be right for you.
-This type of finance is based on the amount of space that you allocate for your garden design.
-You will be able to borrow a set amount of money each month and use it to pay off your initial loan.
+A Garden equity loan could be right for you if you prefer more flexibility.
+This type of finance is based on the amount of space you allocate for your garden design.
+You can borrow a set amount each month to repay your initial loan.
 You may find that the interest rate charged by lenders on garden design loans is slightly higher than the rate charged on a standard home loan.
-However, it can also be spread out over a much longer term, meaning that you will pay less in the long term for your garden design.
+However, it can also be spread out over a much longer term, meaning that you will pay less over a long time for your garden design.

 Another option you may want to consider is the investment in your garden design.
 For example, some people pay a deposit towards their garden design and then take out a mortgage to invest in the garden.
 Alternatively, some companies will buy your garden from you and then re-finance the mortgage to create a fixed amount you will have to pay monthly for your garden design.
 This is an excellent way to invest in your garden; however, remember that this type of investment will require you to be positive that your garden design will profit in the future.